List of Magic: The Gathering keywords: Suspend

+Toxic

+This ability is written Toxic x.
+When a creature with toxic deals combat damage to a player, that player gets x poison counters.
+This was printed in Phyrexia: All Will be One and is the successor to infect, which was a replacement effect for damage.

 Transfigure

 This ability is written Transfigure (cost).
 Any time a sorcery could be cast, a player may pay a creature's transfigure cost and sacrifice it to search their deck for a creature with the same converted mana cost as the sacrificed creature and place it onto the battlefield.
 It is a variant on the transmute ability.
 This ability appears on a single timeshifted creature in Future Sight, Fleshwrither.

 Transform

 Transform is a keyword action that only appears on double-faced cards.
 Each transform card enters the battlefield with its front face up, and when certain conditions are met, the player turns the card over to its other face to transform it.
 Transform and double-faced cards were introduced in Innistrad block.
 All Werewolf cards from Innistrad and Dark Ascension, among other cards (mostly creatures), have the ability.
 Transformed cards retain any enchantments or counters placed on the front face.